 Shop ‘til you drop on Yaowarat Road in Chinatown

 In a city as big as the Thai capital, there’s no doubt that choosing where to stay in Bangkok can be a challenge.
-For most travellers, the most popular places to stay include the area around the infamous Khao San Road, Silom, Sukhumvit, and the area around the riverside, all of which are close to many of the top points of interest in Bangkok.
-Here are a few ideas to start your search…
+For most travelers, the most popular places to stay include the area around the infamous Khao San Road, Silom, Sukhumvit, and the area around the riverside.
+Here are a few ideas to start your accommodations search…

-- Amara Bangkok Hotel: This 4-star boutique hotel, located in Silom, features superb city views, spacious modern rooms, and a host of awesome amenities including a rooftop pool and fitness centre.
+- Amara Bangkok Hotel: This 4-star boutique hotel, located in Silom, features superb city views, spacious modern rooms, and a host of awesome amenities, including a rooftop pool and fitness center.

-- Novotel Bangkok Sukhumvit 20: A fantastic mid-range hotel that charms guests with stylish rooms that throw down incredible vistas of the Bangkok cityscape.
-Besides the stunning rooftop lounge, you’ll love the neighbourhood, chock-loaded with excellent shopping & dining options.
+- Novotel Bangkok Sukhumvit 20: A fantastic mid-range hotel that charms guests with stylish rooms that deliver incredible vistas of the Bangkok cityscape.
+Besides the stunning rooftop lounge, you’ll love the neighborhood, which is chock-loaded with excellent shopping and dining options.

-- W Bangkok Hotel: One of the best luxury hotels in Bangkok, this 5-star gem delivers everything you need for the perfect Bangkok accommodations experience including Thai massages, an outdoor pool, and a handful of on-site bars & restaurants.
+- W Bangkok Hotel: One of the city’s finest luxury hotels, this 5-star gem delivers everything you need for the perfect Bangkok accommodations experience, including Thai massages, an outdoor pool, and a handful of on-site bars & restaurants.